VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

                   CMakeLists.txt
 ```

-Something interesting about CMake is that in example, _myLib/CMakelists.txt_ could
+Something interesting about CMake is that in this example, _myLib/CMakelists.txt_
-be a whole project on its own, independent from the rest of the tree.
-Whether to
+could be a whole project on its own, independent from the rest of the tree.
-make it like that or not, it's your choice.
+Whether to make it like that or not, it's your choice.

 Something I find useful, at times, though, is having the root CMakeLists used
 for managing the more general "project-wide" options such as installation dirs,